nezanuha/checkpost/README.md

 - If the cache is not available or misconfigured, spam detection will **gracefully skip checks** (and allow all requests).
 - For accurate detection and fingerprinting, caching is **strongly recommended**.

----

-Would you like this formatted in Markdown so you can copy it straight into your package’s README?